 Unlike a savings account where your money is deposited with a bank, your deposits with StashAway Simple is allocated equally into two funds – Money Market Fund (MMF) which is made up of short-term money market instruments, and Enhanced Liquidity Fund (ELF) which consist of debt instruments.

-The combination of the funds makes StashAway Simple a riskier choice as compared to conventional bank accounts, although the risk is significantly lower than typical growth-orientated investment portfolio.
+The combination of the funds makes StashAway Simple riskier than simply putting aside funds in a conventional bank account, although the risk is significantly lower than typical growth-orientated investment portfolio.

-StashAway Simple does not come with any sales charge or any minimum balance.
-Instead, any rebates from management fees are credited back to account holders in the form of projected net returns that is tied together with the returns of the two funds, less expenses.
+StashAway Simple does not come with any sales charge or require any minimum balance.
+Furthermore, to boost investor returns, any rebates from management fees are credited back to account holders in the form of projected net returns that is tied together with the returns of the two funds, less expenses.

 On the other hand, you can’t withdraw funds in StashAway Simple from an ATM, nor use it to pay your bills, issue a cheque based on funds from it, or other functions you come to expect from your savings account.